-Bellarine Community Health Ltd is registered under the Corporations Act 2001 as a Company Limited by Guarantee and is governed by a board of directors.
-The Board appoints the chief executive officer and supports this role in managing the organisation.
+Bellarine Community Health Ltd is registered under the Corporations Act 2001 as a Company Limited by Guarantee and is governed by a Board of Directors.
+The Board appoints the Chief Executive Officer and supports this role in managing the organisation.
 The Board of Directors are responsible for the organisation’s governance, policies and objectives and provide the strategic focus for the organisation.

 The role of the Board of Directors is to:

-- Govern the service;
+- Govern the organisation;

 - Determine strategic direction and organisation policy;

-- Conduct the finance subcommittee and quality and safety subcommittee;
+- Conduct the quality and safety committee;

 - Approve financial objectives, performance and plans; and